j-sadowski/jobsearch-ai/README.md

 - Fetches job postings from LinkedIn based on job title and city.
 - Uses LLMs to evaluate and score how well your resume matches each job posting.
 - Provides explanations for each score to help you understand your fit.
+- Summarizes missing skills or experiences to help you improve your resume.
 - Supports filtering for hybrid/remote jobs.
 - Outputs the top job matches for your review.
+- Saves all results and improvement suggestions to a cache file.

 ## Requirements